SameetAsadullah/Snake-Game/README.md

 <h1 align="center">Snake Game</h1>

 ### Description
 A simple `Snake Game` coded in c++ language and using `GLUT / OpenGL` for displaying.
-Hurdles of different shapes for the snake and creating an unbeatable highscore makes the game interesting.
+Hurdles of different shapes for the snake and creating an unbeatable high score makes the game interesting.
 Not just that, the user can also resume the game as well.

 ### Manual
 1) Open the ubuntu terminal in `src` folder and run the following command to install all the `Required Libraries`: